-Use these options to set the order of the legacy network, USB, and Hard Disk Drive devices detected by the motherboard.
+Use these options to set the order of the legacy Network and Hard Disk Drive devices detected by the motherboard.

-Add New Boot Option
+► Delete Boot Option

-This feature allows the user to add a new EFI (Extensible Firmware Interface) boot option to the boot order.
+This feature allows the user to select a EFI boot device to delete from the boot priority list.